Right of Refusal

 Third Party Policy

 In accordance with NACE Principles for Professional Conduct for Career Services and Employment Professionals, Third-Party Recruiters are defined as “agencies, organizations, or individuals recruiting candidates for temporary, part-time or full-time employment opportunities other than for their own needs.”
 Organizations or individuals recruiting services for a fee must post all positions under their own organization or agency name, rather than that of their client.
+You may be asked to disclose the name of your client to Loyola career services staff.
+Examples of third-party recruiters include:

 - Employment Agencies: Entities which list positions for a number of employers and receive payment when a candidate they have referred is hired.
 The fee for listing a position should be paid by the employer with the opening.